Nick Fortes Player Props: Marlins vs. Guardians

 Nick Fortes At The Plate

-- Fortes is batting .156 with a home run and a walk.
+- Fortes has a home run and two walks while hitting .171.

-- Fortes has picked up a hit in four games this year (33.3%), including one multi-hit game.
+- Fortes has picked up a hit in five games this year (38.5%), including one multi-hit game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.